xueyiju/chocopy-wasm-compiler-B/designs/destructuring-assignment-design.md

 # Destructuring Assignment - Design

 For Milestone 1, we aim to support the following test cases.
+We look to support the *TupleExpression* and the basic destructuring assignment operations along with Parse and Type Errors in this milestone.

 ## Test Cases